otelo2/Obsidian-AI/README.md

 9. Open the command pallette (ctrl + p) and write "Obsidian AI" to see a list of the available commands

 ## Will Notion come after you?
 I don't think so.
 I'm not using their API.
-I'm using [ChatGPT](https://chat.openai.com/chat) which is a free API (for now).
+I'm using [ChatGPT](https://chat.openai.com/chat) and paying for their API.
 I'm just using the same name as Notion's AI feature.
 That last line was created by GitHub Copilot.
 In all honestly I have no clue and rest assured I'll remove this if Notion comes after me.

 ## Will OpenAI come after you?